ltfe-ict-academy/cloud-linux-containers/02_Installing_and_Running_LXC/README.md

 Check the installed version:
 - `lxc-info --version`

-Here’s the state of LXC (classic Linux Containers) on recent Ubuntu LTS releases:
+Here's the state of LXC (classic Linux Containers) on recent Ubuntu LTS releases:

 | Ubuntu release        | LXC version in official repos (current “updates”)  | Notes on upgrading to newer LXC                                                                                                                                                                       |
 | --------------------- | -------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |